hadley/adv-r/Rcpp.md

 * instead of indexing into x, we use the dereference operator to get its current value: `*it`.

-Also notice the type of the iterator: `NumericVector::iterator`.
+* notice the type of the iterator: `NumericVector::iterator`.
 Each vector type has it's own iterator type: `LogicalVector::iterator`, `CharacterVector::iterator` etc.

 Iterators also allow us to use the C++ equivalents of the apply family of functions.
-For example, we could again rewrite to use the `accumulate` function, which takes an starting and ending iterator and adds all the values in between.
+For example, we could again rewrite `sum` to use the `accumulate` function, which takes an starting and ending iterator and adds all the values in between.
 The third argument to accumulate gives the initial value: it's particularly important because this also determines the data type that accumulate uses (here we use `0.0` and not `0` so that accumulate uses a `double`, not an `int`.)

     cppFunction('
       #include <numeric>